drupal/drupal/README.txt

 More about configuration:
  * Install, upgrade, and maintain Drupal:
-   See INSTALL.txt and UPGRADE.txt in the same directory as this document.
+   See INSTALL.txt and UPGRADE.txt in the "core" directory.
  * Learn about how to use Drupal to create your site: http://drupal.org/documentation
  * Download contributed modules to sites/all/modules to extend Drupal's